-The curriculum committee of the Local Governing Body will meet annually to ensure that appropriate opportunities for consultation and development have been made available to our stakeholders and to agree on any modifications or updates to the policy.
+The Local Governing Body will consider annually if the appropriate opportunities for consultation and development have been made available to our stakeholders and to agree on any modifications or updates to the policy.

-Outcomes - Sanctions and Interventions
+17. Outcomes - Sanctions and Interventions

 In line with the provisions of our Behaviour Policy, for initial bullying incidents, we will normally employ one or more of the following measures: